qexat/garnet/README.md

  * Casting a numeric value into a value that can't be represented by the target type (either directly or via `static_cast`)
  * Attempting to modify a string literal or any other const object during its lifetime
  * A pile of other things that are mostly C++'s fault

+Reading material: <https://blog.regehr.org/archives/213> and the follow-on articles.
+Also, apparently Zig has opt-*in* undefined behavior for things like integer overflow, shift checking, etc which sounds pretty hot.
+Another option is to provide compiler-intrinsic escape hatches, similar to Rust's various `unchecked_foo()` functions.